How should I take care of a bite from a cat or a dog?

 If the animal is a stray or you can't find the owner of the dog or cat that bit you, call the animal control agency or health department in your area.
 They will try to find the animal so it can be tested for rabies.

 If the animal control agency or health department can't find the animal that bit you, if the animal shows signs of rabies after the bite or if a test shows that the animal has rabies, your doctor will probably want you to get a series of rabies shots (also called post-exposure prophylaxis).
-You need to get the first shot as soon as possible after the bite occurs.
-After you receive the first shot, your doctor will give you 6 more shots over a 28-day period.
+You need to get 2 shots as soon as possible after the bite occurs.
+After this, your doctor will give you 3 more shots over a 14-day period.

 How can I prevent cat and dog bites?